 We went back to Bantayan port and returned to Cebu City from a trip of almost 3 hours.
 I joined them at the airport because Jinyoung needed to go back and travel to South Korea via Manila so I guess, for now, we need to say our goodbyes.

 Yongwoong, on the other hand, traveled back to Bacolod to finish his English lessons.
 He went back to Cebu City 2 months after.
 I will be sharing with you his own story, so you better keep a lookout for our updates very soon.

 To wrap up Jinyoung’s story, I gave him this last question as a conclusion to this marvelous travel experience story.

 8) Please invite your friends from where you are from to have the chance to visit Cebu in your own language.
 Don’t forget to have a translation in English.

 If you want to have a vacation that will be unforgettable and will be memorable forever, Cebu is the best place.
 You don’t need much money to stay here.
 If you’re Korean and you can speak a little English, you will feel easy to stay and you can receive kind treatment from the people.

 만약 영원히 기억에 남을만한 휴가를 갖고싶다면, 세부가 최고의 장소입니다. 당신은 그곳에 머무르기 위해 많은 돈이 필요하지 않습니다. 그리고 당신은 그곳의 사람들로부터 친절한 대우를 받을 수 있습니다. 만약 영어를 조금 할 수 있다면, 당신은 그곳에 머무르는 동안 큰 불편함이 없을것입니다.

-If you happen to read Jinyoung’s story and loves it, please leave a message below or share this to your Facebook wall or post on Twitter.
+If you happen to read Jinyoung’s travel story and loves it, please leave a message below or share this on your Facebook wall or post on Twitter.